jonkykong/SideMenu/README.md

 ### If you like SideMenu, give it a ★ at the top right of this page.
 #### Using SideMenu in your app?
 [Send](mailto:contact@jonkent.me?subject=SideMenu in action!) me a link to your app in the app store!
-My name is Jon Kent and I'm a freelance iOS designer, developer, and mobile strategist.
+I'm Jon Kent and I freelance iOS design, development, and mobile strategies.
 I love coffee and play the drums. [**Hire me**](mailto:contact@jonkent.me?subject=Let's build something amazing.) to help you make cool stuff.
 I also have a [website](http://jonkent.me). *Note: If you're having a problem with SideMenu, please open an [issue](https://github.com/jonkykong/SideMenu/issues/new) and do not email me.*

 ## Overview